Find a Lender-Approved Local Conveyancer in Salisbury

 Planning law solicitors in Salisbury regulated by the Solicitors Regulation Authority

-The solicitors listed below are a small selection of solicitors in Salisbury specialising in planning law.
-This will likely include advice on applications about listed buildings and conservation areas
+The solicitors listed below are a non-comprehensive list of solicitors in Salisbury specialising in planning law.
+This should include advice on special planning controls

 • Redhead & Jones, 24 Catherine Street, Salisbury, Wiltshire, SP1 2DA